 An athlete weighing 60Kg who trains for two hours would require an intake of approximately 2941 Calories (BER + EER = 1921 + 1020)

-Like fuel for a car, the energy we need has to be blended.
+Like fuel for a car, the energy we need must be blended.
 The Dietary Guidelines for Americans recommends the following blend:

-For the purposes of the following examples and calculations, I will use the following values: Fat 27%, Carbohydrate 52% and Protein 21%
+For the following examples and calculations, I will use the following values: Fat 27%, Carbohydrate 52% and Protein 21%

 The approximate energy yield per gram is as follows: Carbohydrate - 4.2 Calories, Fats - 9.5 Calories and Protein - 4.1 Calories.

-What does a 60 kg athlete require in terms of carbohydrates, fats and protein?
+What does a 60 kg athlete require in carbohydrates, fats and protein?

 Our 60kg athlete requires 364 grams of Carbohydrates, 84 grams of Fat and 151 grams of Protein.

 The nature of the fat depends on the type of fatty acids that make up the triglycerides.
-All fats contain both saturated and unsaturated fatty acids but are usually described as 'saturated' or 'unsaturated' according to the proportion of fatty acids present.
+All fats contain saturated and unsaturated fatty acids but are usually described as 'saturated' or 'unsaturated' according to the proportion of fatty acids present.
 Saturated fats are generally solid at room temperature and tend to be animal fats.
-Unsaturated fats are liquid at room temperature and are usually vegetable fats - there are exceptions e.g. palm oil, a vegetable oil that contains a high percentage of saturated fatty acids.
+Unsaturated fats are liquid at room temperature and are usually vegetable fats.
+There are exceptions, e.g. palm oil, a vegetable oil containing a high percentage of saturated fatty acids.

-There are two types of carbohydrates - starchy (complex) carbohydrates and simple sugars.
-The simple sugars are found in confectionery, muesli bars, cakes and biscuits, cereals, puddings, soft drinks and juices and jam and honey but they also contain fat.
+There are two carbohydrates - starchy (complex) carbohydrates and simple sugars.
+The simple sugars are found in confectionery, muesli bars, cakes and biscuits, cereals, puddings, soft drinks and juices, jam and honey, but they also contain fat.
 Starchy carbohydrates are found in potatoes, rice, bread, whole grain cereals, semi-skimmed milk, yoghurt, fruit, vegetables, beans and pulses.
 Both types effectively replace muscle glycogen.
-The starchy carbohydrates are the ones that have all the vitamins and minerals in them as well as protein.
-They are also low in fat as long as you do not slap on loads of butter and fatty sauces.
-The starchy foods are much bulkier so there can be a problem in actually eating that amount of food so supplementing with simple sugar alternatives is necessary.
+Starchy carbohydrates are the ones that have all the vitamins and minerals in them as well as protein.
+They are also low in fat if you do not slap on loads of butter and fatty sauces.
+Starchy foods are much bulkier, so there can be a problem in eating that amount of food, so supplementing simple sugar alternatives is necessary.